 - Retake the PCR test

-- If the PCR test result is negative, the passenger shall undergo a 5-days quarantine at an appointed hotel (Foreign and Indonesian citizens), or government facility (Indonesian citizens only)
+- If the PCR test result is negative, the passenger shall undergo a 5-days quarantine at an appointed hotel (Foreign and Indonesian citizens), or government facility (Indonesian citizens only).
+Click here for the hotel list

 - On the 5th day of the quarantine, the passenger shall retake a PCR test.